snavruzov/pdf-to-markdown/README.md

     - And no `custom_pdf_ocr_service` is given, `LLMBasedOCRService` will be used.
     - And no `table_detection_service` is given, `LLMBasedTableDetector` will be used.
 - If neither OCR configuration (custom or LLM-based) is provided, the plugin will not be able to perform OCR and will return an error for non-readable pages.
-- If no table detection configuration is provided (custom or LLM-based), table detection will rely solely on `pymupdf4llm`'s capabilities without the enhanced LLM check.
+- If no table detection configuration is provided (custom or LLM-based), table detection will rely solely on `pymupdf4llm`'s capabilities (strategy='lines_strict').
 - `show_progress` can be set globally (in the constructor) or per conversion.
 - `pages` allows you to process only a subset of pages.
 - `force_ocr` is useful for scanned PDFs or when you want to ensure all content is processed via OCR.